Coeliac Disease - I just had to talk about it today...

 Slippery elm - less side effects of bloating than psyllium found in Metamucil.
 Coats the gut wall, healing and protecting from damage while feeding the beneficial bacteria.
 It is known as a wound healer.

-Licorice - contains glycyrrhizan, which soothes and repairs the irritated gut wall.
+Liquorice - contains glycyrrhizan, which soothes and repairs the irritated gut wall.
 It is also beneficial for fatigue.
-If you have high blood pressure, it is not recomended.
+If you have high blood pressure, it is not recommended.

 Peppermint - may relax spasming muscles relieving pain and spasming. - Avoid during constipation.